Precise QCD Predictions for Hadron-in-jet Production in $e^+e^-$ Collisions

 In Fig.~\ref{fig:2j_pi0_sets} we assess the performance of the NNLO predictions of $\pi^0$ 2-jet events computed with the selected FF sets.
 We observe that the predictions are compatible within theoretical uncertainties for a given collaboration in the entire $x$ range, while for $x<0.32$ the predictions from BDSSV and NPC do not overlap.
 The BDSSV FFs provide a better quantitative description of the data.

 We find that the dominant source of theoretical uncertainty comes from the variation of the fragmentation scale.
 As previously observed in SIA~\cite{Rijken:1996vr,Rijken:1996ns}, the fragmentation-scale dependence of quark- and gluon-initiated contributions exhibits a partial cancellation at higher perturbative orders.
-Since the BDSSV sets take larger absolute values than the NPC sets for $z<0.1$ at $\mu_a=\sqrt{\ycut s}$, this leads to correspondingly larger scale-variation uncertainty bands in the differential distribution.
+For $z<0.1$ at $\mu_a=\sqrt{\ycut s}$, the BDSSV sets differ considerably from the NPC sets.
+The sea-like shape of BDSSV in this range results in considerably larger absolute values of the quark and gluon induced contributions than the valence-like shape of NPC, leading to larger scale-variation uncertainty bands in the differential distributions.

 In Fig.~\ref{fig:2j_eta} we compare our theoretical predictions up to NNLO against ALEPH data for $\eta$ meson production in 2-jet exclusive events using the NLO FF sets \ALMSS and \NPCeta.
 The $\eta$ data cover a larger kinematic range in $x$ as compared to the $\pi^0$ data.
 Both sets provide a satisfactory description of the data for $0.2<x<0.7$.
 While the \ALMSS provides a better description of the data at small $x$, the \NPCeta performs better at large $x$.
 Overall, predictions computed with the \ALMSS FF set describe the data the best.